lukiwieser/swaparoo/README.md

 ## Good to know

-After changing a smart contract, you can simply execute `npm run coco` in `smart-contracts` directory, to compile the contracts and copy the abi files into the frontend folder.
+After changing a smart contract, you can simply execute `npm run postinstall` in `smart-contracts` directory, to compile the contracts and copy the abi files into the frontend folder.

 ## Attribution